fluent/website/plugin.rst

 **exec** buffered output plugin executs external program to output events.

-It passed a path of TSV (tab separated values) file that includes event logs to the last argument of specified command.
+It writes TSV (tab separated values) to the stdin of the program and reads TSV from the stdout.

 **configuration**::